Ice Dam Repairs in Canton, Medina, Akron, Cleveland

-We can repair water damage from ice dams
+We have effective solutions to minimize water damage & prevent ice dams

 - Drying and dehumidification.

 The experts at ServiceMaster by Disaster Recon of Northeast Ohio can repair damage caused by ice dams, including roof and gutter damage and water damage inside of your home.
 Contact us today to schedule an estimate for water damage restoration in Akron, Cleveland, Canton, Medina and the surrounding areas of Ohio.

 Ice dams form when there’s snow on your roof, but a few other things must happen before they can cause damage.

 - Melting Snow.
 Warm air from your home leaks into the attic through places like pull-down stairs, vent fans, and even recessed lights.
 The warm air rises to the upper sections of your roof where it starts to melt snow.

 - Melt water freezes.
 You can’t see it, but a stream of water from the melted snow runs down the roof.
 When it gets to the eave, it often freezes.
 That’s because the eaves, which extend beyond the heated portion of your house, are typically colder than the rest of the roof.
 Eventually, a ridge of ice or an “ice dam” forms along the eaves.

 - Water collects behind the dam.
 As the ridge of ice builds up, it traps a pool of water.
 Roofs are not made to hold water, just to shed it, so some of it can back up under the shingles and leak through the sheathing to the attic floor.
 From there, it can work its way through to the ceilings, walls, and even the floors below.